Nassim-Ta/Commodity-Return-Forecasting/README.md

 ## Key issue found and fixed

 Mid-project I discovered that the original feature-selection step was a form of look-ahead bias: it picked which features to enrich based on full-sample correlation with the target, meaning the selection was conditioned on test-period returns.
-Removed that entirely — all features are now transformed uniformly, and the model's own regularisation handles relevance.
 Also fixed position sizing, which had been normalising by the full fold's prediction std (future information).

 ## Results